 Jaguar Preserve Hiking

-Your Land Rover adventure can either begin at the Sittee River Marina or a direct pick up at your hotel/resort in the area.
-We make our way through the Garifuna Village of Hopkins on to the Southern Highway heading south to the Jaguar Preserve.
-Once at the Jaguar Preserve, your guide will brief you on the different trails and will choose one that he thinks is suitable for you to hike on.
-While on the trail he will be pointing out different Flora & Fauna.
-You might be the fortunate one to see one of the elusive jaguars that inhabit the preserve.
-The Howler monkeys sit quietly in the canopy and are only noticeable when a branch or a seed they are feeding on falls in front of you.
+Your Land Rover adventure can begin at the Sittee River Marina or a direct pick-up at your hotel/resort.
+We go through the Garifuna Village of Hopkins onto the Southern Highway, heading south to the Jaguar Preserve.
+Once at the Jaguar Preserve, your guide will brief you on the different trails and help you choose one he thinks is suitable for you to hike on.
+While on the trail, he will point out different Flora & Fauna.
+You might be fortunate to see one of the elusive jaguars inhabiting the preserve.
+The Howler monkeys sit quietly in the canopy and are only noticeable when a branch or a seed they feed on falls before you.

 Difficulty: Moderate/Difficult